big_yellow_tent_at_twilight

 Clean Up

-Leaving food out, or even a cup with a bit of leftover drink in it, is a sure way to attract slugs in damp climates.
+Leaving food out is a sure way to attract slugs in damp climates.
+Even a cup with a bit of leftover drink can attract them.
 Keep a clean camp and your will have fewer problems with pests of any kind.
-Don’t feed the little rodents, no matter how cute they are.
+Don’t feed anything but your family.

 Don’t Be Part of the Problem

-Don’t be a camper that contributes to the problems of wildlife/ human encounters over food.
+You don’t need to be a camper that contributes to the problems of wildlife/ human encounters over food.
+And you don’t want your trip spoiled.
 Keep animals away from food while camping by being clean and keeping food secure.

 Keep Animals Away from Food When Camping